 The departmental curriculum is organized into two categories, technical studies and General Studies.
-Technical studies consist of core areas and the option specialty area.
-General Studies consist of courses selected to meet the university General Studies requirement (see pages 84-108) as well as the math/ science requirement of TAC of ABET.
+Technical studies consist of core areas and the concentration specialty area.
+General Studies consist of courses selected to meet the university General Studies requirement (see "General Studies," page 85) as well as the math/science requirement of TAC of ABET.
 Note that all three General Studies awareness areas are required.
 Consult your advisor for an approved list of courses.

 A minimum of 50 upper-division hours is required, including at least 24 semester hours of EET, CET, or UET upper-division hours to be taken at ASU.
 A minimum of 128 semester hours with a 2.00 cumulative GPA is required for graduation.
-Complete program of study guides with typical fouryear patterns are available from the department.
+Complete program of study guides with typical four-year patterns are available from the department.